Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Bundles over spaces of links and resulting real cohomology classes

-An analogue of this cocycle (with $S^1$ instead of $\R$ and with coefficients related to symmetries of the circular versions of these graphs) features prominently in the original work of Bott and Taubes.
+Bott and Taubes considered a closed knot analogue of this cocycle (i.e.~with $S^1$ instead of $\R$), where the coefficients are related to symmetries of the circular versions of these graphs.
 One can show that $\gamma_2^{\mathrm{odd}}$ is a cocycle, since the contraction of each of the four arcs of the circle in the first graph produces the same graph as the contraction of each of the three edges in the second graph.
 The associated integral

-is an invariant of long knots (which is finite-type of order, or type, 2).
-Note that since the underlying trivalent graphs of both graphs (after compactifying at infinity) are complete graphs, the compactified configuration space fibers $F[\Gamma_i]$ are in fact the Axelrod--Singer compactifications.
+is for $d=3$ an invariant of long knots, and moreover finite-type of order 2.
+For either graph, the underlying trivalent graph after compactifying at infinity is a complete graphs, so the compactified configuration space fibers $F[\Gamma_i]$ are in fact the Axelrod--Singer compactifications.
 That is, the distinction between their compactification and the one we use (see Remark \ref{BottTaubesBundle}) does not exist here.
-When $d=3$, the above integral expression (\ref{Type2Integrals}) gives the type-2 invariant of knots.
-There is a similar cocycle of order 2 for even $d$:
+There is a similar cocycle of order 2 for even $d$, which by a mild abuse of notation (i.e.~ignoring orientations) we may also write as $\gamma_2^{\mathrm{even}}=\mathrm{X}-\mathrm{Y}$:

 \end{example}